Task organisation for dev projects,

 How it works

 Place a task file called run.sh in your project root and make it executable.
-Say, for a NodeJS project, it could be like:
+Let’s say your project is a then your task file could look like this:

 # Start web server